 14 years of delay in implementation

 However, these rules were substantially delayed in their implementation.
-At the time of adoption of these approval standards, there were no criteria for identifying endocrine disrupting pesticides.
-The 'interim criteria', never resulted in a ban.
+At the time of adoption of these approval standards, there were no scientific criteria for identifying endocrine disrupting pesticides.
+The so-called 'interim criteria', never resulted in a ban.
 Pesticide approvals were systematically prolonged and not a single pesticide was banned because of the interim EDC criteria.
 The adoption of science-based criteria to apply the EU legislation was urgent.

 In 2018, after 5 years of delay, the Commission finally published a set of scientific criteria to identify EDCs together with a guidance document by EFSA/ECHA.
 Once the scientific criteria entered into force the authorities 'suddenly' realised that for many pesticides there were no tests provided to assess endocrine disruption.
 So they "stopped the clock" of the assessment to request additional data from applicants.
 This led to prolongations and more delays in the identification and banning of endocrine disrupting pesticides.